jimzrt/Incognito_RCM/README.md

 Incognito_RCM
 =
 Incognito_RCM is a bare metal Nintendo Switch payload that derives encryption keys for de- and encrypting PRODINFO partition (sysnand and emummc) and wiping personal information from your Nintendo Switch as to go online while worrying slightly less about a ban.
+It has a builtin backup and restore functionality.

 It is heavily based on [Lockpick_RCM](https://github.com/shchmue/Lockpick_RCM) and takes inspiration from [incognito](https://github.com/blawar/incognito).

 Massive Thanks to CTCaer, shchmue and blawar!

 This project is in early stage, so have a nand backup!!
-There is not much of error handling going on.

 Usage
 =